-Cooking carrots in the Instant Pot is so quick, easy, and delicious!
-Made in only a few minutes, they are wonderfully tender and great for an easy veggie side.
-Use these tips and tricks to make steamed whole or baby carrots in your pressure cooker.
+These Instant Pot Carrots are quick, easy, and perfectly steamed!
+Made in only a few minutes, they are wonderfully tender and great for an easy veggie side dish.
+Use these tips and tricks to make steamed whole or baby carrots in your Instant Pot.

-Steamed carrots are a family-favorite veggie side dish for a reason!
-They are naturally lightly sweet, cooked to a tender, creamy texture and can be seasoned with your favorite spices to compliment any entree.
+Steamed carrots are a family favorite veggie side dish for a reason!
+They are naturally lightly sweet, cooked to a tender, creamy texture, and can be seasoned with your favorite spices to complement any entree.

 I prefer steaming carrots using an Instant Pot.
-No hovering over the stove while they cook, plus they get evenly steamed without any tossing or flipping!
-And I love that the flavor is so easy to customize to whatever we are eating with the carrots.
+There is no hovering over the stove while they cook, and they get evenly steamed without any tossing or flipping!
+I love that the flavor is so easy to customize to whatever we are eating with the carrots.

 You might also like this delicious recipe for Honey Glazed Instant Pot Carrots.